AlibabaCloudDocs/sls/intl.en-US/Developer Guide/Other visualization methods/Connect to Log Service by using Grafana.md

 5. View the results.

-    On the top of the Dashboard page, you can select a time range.
+    On the top of Dashboard page, you can select a time range.
 You can also filter the results by time interval and hostname.

 ## FAQ